tkriik/libarrow/README.md

 m += 3;		// m = {4, 5, 6, 7, 8, 9, 10, 11, 12}
 ```
 See [GCC's documentation on vector extensions](https://gcc.gnu.org/onlinedocs/gcc/Vector-Extensions.html) for more information on operating on vectorized data types.

+## Status
+The vector and matrix modules are nearing completion while the quaternion module is still well underway.
+No comprehensive tests and benchmarks have been written either.
+I would not recommend using this library yet.

+## Requirements
+GCC with support for vector extensions.

 ## Reference
 ### Vector